The 3 A’s for Recruiting More Diverse Talent

 Companies often have best of intentions when it comes to diversity, equity, inclusion, and belonging (DEIB)—beginning with hiring.
 However, many companies have found it incredibly difficult to make good on their pledges of hiring, promoting, and keeping diverse candidates.
 What’s holding them back?

-Often, they simply don’t know where they currently stand in regards to diversity, equity, and inclusion (DEI), let alone where they need to go.
-Companies who are serious about realizing the promises they’ve made to their people are measuring, quantifying, and analyzing their way towards more equal workforces, even if it’s not as quickly as they’d like.
+Often, they simply don’t know where they currently stand in regards to DEIB metrics, let alone where they need to go.
+Companies who are serious about realizing the promises they’ve made to their people are tracking metrics and analyzing data to measure progress, even if that progress isn’t as fast as they’d like.

 “We have really lofty hiring goals,” explained Kami Tilmann, Head of Data Science and People Analytics at Snap.
 “We understand that we have a long ramp ahead of us, so it’s important that we weave DEI into everything we do.”

 Forward-thinking organizations like Snap understand that to create more diverse teams, you need to hire more diverse candidates.
 That puts Talent Acquisition (TA) teams and their processes at the forefront of the battle for ethnic and gender parity.

 Implicit bias inevitably creeps in during the hiring process when we rely on intuition or assumptions.
 This is true in many other workplace scenarios as well.
 And of course, without elements in place to keep and promote diversity, even hiring sufficient numbers of diverse candidates simply creates a revolving door of talent.
 There’s no real change until organizations act based on research and data.

 But there is hope.
 Talent acquisition teams can use Visier to better understand diversity in their applicant funnel, identify the root causes behind them, and involve the rest of their colleagues in taking corrective action.
 This strategy for recruiting talent with diversity, equity, and inclusion in mind falls into three steps: Ask, Align, Act.